Confidentiality of Substance Use Disorder Patient Records, (42 CFR Part 2)

 - Date, event, or condition upon which the consent will expire if not revoked (patient is allowed to revoke the consent at any time)

 Permitted disclosures.
-There are three circumstances when a facility is permitted to disclose patient information:
+There are certain circumstances when a facility is permitted to disclose patient information:

 What is a Qualified Service Organization Agreement?

-A Qualified Service Organization Agreement (QSOA) is an agreement between a Part 2 program and a Qualified Service Organization (QSO) that permits the exchange of patient identifying information.
+A Qualified Service Organization Agreement (QSOA) is an agreement between a Part 2 program and a Qualified Service Organization (QSO) that permits the exchange of patient identifying information when the QSO acknowledges that it is fully bound by Part 2.